The Happiness Project

 For the last two years we have been working on The Happiness Project; bringing together a company of 12 young artists and 6 scientists to create and perform a new performance exploring our understanding of happiness and well-being and its relationship to young people in UK.

-This work will be given a sneak at the Edinburgh Fringe Festival 2015 before a two week run at the Roundhouse, London in 2015.
+Following a sneak preview at the Edinburgh Fringe Festival 2015, this new work will have a two week run at the Roundhouse, London in November 2015.

-The Happiness Project will be directed by Emma Higham and Tashi Gore (Glas(s) Performance) with dramaturgy by Jess Thorpe and support from Viviane Hullin.
+The Happiness Project is directed by Emma Higham and Tashi Gore (Glas(s) Performance) with dramaturgy by Jess Thorpe and support from Viviane Hullin.

 Joyce MacMillanThe Scotsman / on GLIMMER!